oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 {"errormessage":"Unable to connect to the stock manager service"}
 ```

-At least now the caller is getting something useful !
+At least now the caller is getting something useful!

 ### Handling code exceptions